-All students going abroad should consult with the Dickinson College Health Center or your personal physician to make sure that all of your routine inoculations are up-to-date.
-These include measles, mumps, rubella (MMR) and diphtheria, pertussis, tetanus (DPT).
-For more up-to-date country-specific information about immunizations and other health precautions, consult the Center for Disease Control (CDC) website at www.cdc.gov/travel/.
+Even though South Korea does not require any specific immunizations for entry into the country, please consult with the Dickinson College Health Center or your personal physician to make sure that all of your routine inoculations are up-to-date, as you may need to prove to your on-campus housing accommodation that you are up-to-date with your inoculations.
+These include measles, mumps, rubella (MMR) and diphtheria, pertussis, and tetanus (DPT).
+It is strongly recommended that you also consult with your personal doctor and/or the College Health Center with regards to other inoculations (e.g., Hepatitis A and Hepatitis B) or medicines that are advisable for the country.
+For more up-to-date country-specific information about immunizations and other health precautions, consult the Center for Disease Control (CDC) website (www.cdc.gov/travel/).